jeff-boykin/old-work-docs/Documents/revised-rubric-template.md

 ---

 ## STANDARD #1
 **Meets Expectations**: Acceptable performance for this standard is based on the following learning goals.
-Do you: X?
+Did you: X?
 Y?
 Z?

 > - SME Note: Fill these in X/Y/Z with 2-3 learning goals.
 What should the student be able to demonstrate, identify, articulate, or do as part of this standard?
 I.e. Demonstrate comprehension of data science fundamentals?
 Define a valid sampling methodology?